gkiar/Repronim-GSAN/_episodes/02-introduction-bash.md

 ---
-title: "A second part"
+title: "Introduction to Bash"
-teaching: 5
+teaching: 30
-exercises: 5
+exercises: 60
 questions:
 - "Can we break up the lesson into multiple parts?"
 objectives: